MolBIFFM/diana/README.md

 visualization in [Cytoscape](https://cytoscape.org/) from mass spectrometry data comprising thousands of proteins.

-This integrative approach of utilizing network structure in statistical analysis was developed primarily for mass-spectrometry data covering changes in post-translational modification of host proteins following infection by different pathogens at distinct times of measurement to facilitate examination of differential post-translational modification in connection to cellular processes associated with host response.
+This integrative approach of utilizing network structure for comprehensive statistical analysis was developed primarily for mass-spectrometry data covering changes in post-translational modification of host proteins following infection by different pathogens at distinct times of measurement to facilitate examination of differential post-translational modification in connection to cellular processes associated with host response.

 ## Setup
 External dependencies, consisting of [NetworkX](https://networkx.org/),